Sudan FM, US envoy discuss ways to launch talks on removal from terror list

 "They also discussed the resumption of bilateral dialogue between the two countries to remove Sudan from the list of state sponsors of terrorism," further stressed the statement.

-Days after al-Bashir’s ouster on 16 April 2019, a U.S. official told Reuters that a "different statutory path to SST rescission may be available if there is a fundamental change in the leadership and policies of the government of Sudan”.
+Five days after al-Bashir’s ouster on 16 April 2019, a U.S. official told Reuters that a "different statutory path to SST rescission may be available if there is a fundamental change in the leadership and policies of the government of Sudan”.

-The statement did not said if the new agreement will be similar to the one agreed with the former regime in November 2018 or not.
+The statement did not say if the new agreement will be similar to the one agreed with the former regime in November 2018 or not.

 Hamdok will travel to Washington next December and an agreement on this respect could be announced at the end of his visit.